 Beginning in 2001, the agencies tasked with commercial fisheries management in Alaska (ADF&G, NOAA Fisheries, IPHC) began development of consolidated landing, production, and IFQ reporting from a sole source - the Interagency Electronic Reporting System (IERS).
 The goal is to move all fisheries dependent data to electronic reporting systems.
 The web-based reporting component of this system is eLandings.
-The desktop application for the at-sea catcher processor fleet is seaLandings.
-Vessels using the seaLandings application email landing and production reports to the centralized database as an email attachment. tLandings was developed to address electronic reporting on-board groundfish and salmon tender vessels.
+The application for the at-sea catcher processor fleet is seaLandings.
+Vessels using the seaLandings application upload landing and production reports to the centralized database. tLandings was developed to address electronic reporting on-board groundfish and salmon tender vessels.
 The application and the landings reports are stored on a portable thumb drive and are delivered to the shoreside processor for upload to the eLandings repository database.
 Fisheries management agencies use a separate application, the IERS Agency Interface, to view and edit landing reports.
-The IERS management/ development team have implemented an electronic logbook application, eLogbook, currently used by groundfish catcher processors and longline catcher vessels.
-The eLogbook will be expanded to be used for all federal groundfish and crab catcher vessels, in the near future.
+The IERS management/development team have implemented an electronic logbook application, eLogbook, currently used by groundfish catcher processors and longline catcher vessels.
 The IERS has been successfully operated in Alaska's commercial fisheries since August 2005.
-To date, more than 1.1 million landing reports have been submitted to the eLandings repository database.
+To date, approximately 1.4 million landing reports have been submitted to the eLandings repository database.
 More than 99% of all groundfish landings are submitted electronically.